Augustin-Louis Cauchy: In exile

 In July 1830, the July Revolution occurred in France.
-Charles X fled the country, and was succeeded by the non-Bourbon king Louis-Philippe (of the House of Orléans).
-Riots, in which uniformed students of the École Polytechnique took an active part, raged close to Cauchy's home in Paris.
+Charles X fled the country, and was succeeded by Louis Philippe I. Riots, in which uniformed students of the École Polytechnique took an active part, raged close to Cauchy's home in Paris.

 These events marked a turning point in Cauchy's life, and a break in his mathematical productivity.
-Cauchy, shaken by the fall of the government and moved by a deep hatred of the liberals who were taking power, left Paris to go abroad, leaving his family behind.
+Shaken by the fall of the government and moved by a deep hatred of the liberals who were taking power, Cauchy left France to go abroad, leaving his family behind.
 He spent a short time at Fribourg in Switzerland, where he had to decide whether he would swear a required oath of allegiance to the new regime.
-He refused to do this, and consequently lost all his positions in Paris, except his membership of the Academy, for which an oath was not required.
+He refused to do this, and consequently lost all his positions in Paris, except his membership of the academy, for which an oath was not required.
 In 1831 Cauchy went to the Italian city of Turin, and after some time there, he accepted an offer from the King of Sardinia (who ruled Turin and the surrounding Piedmont region) for a chair of theoretical physics, which was created especially for him.
 He taught in Turin during 1832–1833.
 In 1831, he was elected a foreign member of the Royal Swedish Academy of Sciences, and the following year a Foreign Honorary Member of the American Academy of Arts and Sciences.

 In August 1833 Cauchy left Turin for Prague to become the science tutor of the thirteen-year-old Duke of Bordeaux, Henri d'Artois (1820–1883), the exiled Crown Prince and grandson of Charles X. As a professor of the École Polytechnique, Cauchy had been a notoriously bad lecturer, assuming levels of understanding that only a few of his best students could reach, and cramming his allotted time with too much material.
-The young Duke had neither taste nor talent for either mathematics or science, so student and teacher were a perfect mismatch.
-Although Cauchy took his mission very seriously, he did this with great clumsiness, and with surprising lack of authority over the Duke.

-During his civil engineering days, Cauchy once had been briefly in charge of repairing a few of the Parisian sewers, and he made the mistake of mentioning this to his pupil; with great malice, the young Duke went about saying Mister Cauchy started his career in the sewers of Paris.
-Cauchy's role as tutor lasted until the Duke became eighteen years old, in September 1838.
-Cauchy did hardly any research during those five years, while the Duke acquired a lifelong dislike of mathematics.
-The only good that came out of this episode was Cauchy's promotion to baron, a title by which Cauchy set great store.
+Henri d'Artois had neither taste nor talent for either mathematics or science.
+Although Cauchy took his mission very seriously, he did this with great clumsiness, and with surprising lack of authority over Henri d'Artois.
+During his civil engineering days, Cauchy once had been briefly in charge of repairing a few of the Parisian sewers, and he made the mistake of mentioning this to his pupil; with great malice, Henri d'Artois went about saying Cauchy started his career in the sewers of Paris.
+Cauchy's role as tutor lasted until Henri d'Artois became eighteen years old, in September 1838.
+Cauchy did hardly any research during those five years, while Henri d'Artois acquired a lifelong dislike of mathematics.
+Cauchy was named a baron, a title by which Cauchy set great store.

-In 1834, his wife and two daughters moved to Prague, and Cauchy was finally reunited with his family after four years in exile.
+In 1834, his wife and two daughters moved to Prague, and Cauchy was reunited with his family after four years in exile.